-In our experience, broken links often stem from permalink issues.
-These are permanent URLs in WordPress that point to your content.
+Unfortunately, this happens often.
+In our experience, broken links often come from problems with permalinks.
+These are the permanent URLs that point to your content in WordPress.
+When permalinks go wrong, things start to break.

-In this article, we will show you how to fix these dead URLs by regenerating your permalinks in WordPress.
-We will also talk about what causes this error, and how to spot broken links before your visitors do.
+In this guide, we’ll show you how to easily fix those frustrating dead links by regenerating your permalinks in WordPress.
+We’ll also explain what causes these errors and how to spot broken links before your visitors do.

 Why Do I Need to Regenerate Permalinks in WordPress?